 Furthermore, we will invite local council members and community leaders as part of Mother Tongues’ premiere season and national tour to showcase the beauty and creativity of their diverse communities.

-We will be inviting emerging artists to lead creative workshops for community groups and receive ongoing professional mentoring.
-Participants will have the opportunity to join creative writing and visual arts sessions in their locality and to have their works exhibited as part of Mother Tongue performance season.
+We are inviting emerging artists to lead creative workshops for community groups and receive ongoing professional mentoring.
+Participants will have the opportunity to join creative writing and visual arts sessions in Bankstown and Blacktown and to have their works exhibited as part of Mother Tongue performance season.

 Our venue partners across western Sydney are guiding us in reaching out to artists and groups such as Children and Women living with disadvantage, First Nations, Newly arrived Migrants, Refugee and Asylum seekers.

-We have received support for the project from its inception in 2008 from Create NSW, Australia Council, Ausdance NSW, Critical Path and Bundanon Trust to name a few.
+We have received support for the project since 2008 from Create NSW, Australia Council, Ausdance NSW, Critical Path and Bundanon Trust to name a few.
 And even though we anticipate a strong box office we want to make sure that everyone can afford to see this ambitious debut production.
 This takes the additional help through your gifts small and large.